wyeworks/blog/source/_posts/2015-08-05-when-is-ssh-a-insecure.markdown

   alice@secret:~$
 {% endcodeblock %}

-So, with this simple stepts now Eve is connected to secret machine as Alice.
+So, with this simple steps now Eve is connected to secret machine as Alice.

 ## Conclusions